rocky-linux/documentation/docs/guides/contribute/localdocs/rockydocs_web_dev.md

 You'll now have a `$ROCKYDOCS/documentation` folder.
 This folder is a git repository and under git's control.

-## Create and Start the RockyDocs web developmwnt environment
+## Create and Start the RockyDocs web development environment

-3. Make sure you have Docker up and running on your local machine (you can check with `systemctl `)
+3. Make sure you have Docker up and running on your local machine (you can check with `systemctl`)

 4. From a terminal type: